Traffic allocation modes

 All traffic 100

 All traffic mode is designed for delivering content that has to be shown to all users, for example legal messages.
-Performance tracking is not possible in this mode.
+This mode doesn’t support performance tracking.

 FAQs